 There is no doubt that mechanical ventilation is a life-saving procedure that has impacted millions of lives of patients with respiratory failure around the world.
 It is also beneficially used in patients with chronic irreversible causes of respiratory failure like neuromuscular disease or spinal cord injuries, permitting them to live a life that would not have been possible before the creation of the mechanical ventilator.

-Mechanical ventilation requires the simultaneous skills of multiple players in the healtcare team.
+Mechanical ventilation requires the simultaneous skills of multiple players in the interprofessional healthcare team.
 The respiratory therapist is the guide on how to resolve acute issues with the ventilator.
 Nurses are usually the first in identifying set issues, and understanding of the physiology and management of mechanical ventilation is crucial for the clinicians managing patients in the ICU.
 These caregivers must alert the clinician managing the case immediately if there are any issues with ventilator use.
 This type of interprofessional collaboration will lead to improved results with managing patients on ventilators.
 [Level 5]

 |||Metersky ML,Kalil AC, Management of Ventilator-Associated Pneumonia: Guidelines.
 Clinics in chest medicine.
 2018 Dec [PubMed PMID: 30390750]|

 |||Chomton M,Brossier D,Sauthier M,Vallières E,Dubois J,Emeriaud G,Jouvet P, Ventilator-Associated Pneumonia and Events in Pediatric Intensive Care: A Single Center Study.
 Pediatric critical care medicine : a journal of the Society of Critical Care Medicine and the World Federation of Pediatric Intensive and Critical Care Societies.
 2018 Sep 17 [PubMed PMID: 30234676]|